jtackaberry/reaticulate/usage.md

 ### Articulations

-(This function currently only exists in the pre-release version.)

 Whenever an articulation is triggered on the selected track, first a Bank Select message is sent to the control surface, and then the articulation.
 By default, the articulation is a Program Change message, but this can be translated to a CC of your choice (see below).